Embedded-AMS/EmbeddedProto/README.md

 ![alt text](https://embeddedams.nl/wp-content/uploads/2018/07/EmbeddedAMS_long.png "Embedded AMS Logo")

-Embedded AMS B.V.
+Copyrichts 2020 Embedded AMS B.V.
 Amsterdam, [www.EmbeddedAMS.nl](https://www.EmbeddedAMS.nl), [info@EmbeddedAMS.nl](mailto:info@EmbeddedAMS.nl)

 # Introduction

-EmbeddedProto is a C++14 implementation of [Google Protocol Buffers](https://developers.google.com/protocol-buffers/) dedicated for micro controllers.
+EmbeddedProto is a C++ implementation of [Google Protocol Buffers](https://developers.google.com/protocol-buffers/) dedicated for micro controllers.
 This means the implementation focuses on a small footprint and low memory usage.
-No dynamic memory allocation is used and the code is check to be in line with the [MISRA C++](https://www.misra.org.uk/Activities/MISRAC/tabid/171/Default.aspx) guideline.
+No dynamic memory allocation is used and the code is checked to be in line with the [MISRA C++](https://www.misra.org.uk/Activities/MISRAC/tabid/171/Default.aspx) guideline.

-In this way EmbeddedProto provides a very simple interface to exchange data between embedded devices and the out side world.
-Specifying the data format between your device and other devices, servers, apps or desktop applications is standardized and made simple.
+In this way EmbeddedProto provides an easy to use interface to exchange data between embedded devices and the out side world.
+Specifying the data format between your device and other devices, servers, apps or desktop applications in a standardized way.

+This document details the following:
+* Supported Features
+* Installation
+* Usage
+* Development

 # Supported Features